amortensen/dots-architecture/draft-ietf-dots-architecture.md

 authentication between DOTS agents, with associated security state on both ends.

-Network instability is of particular concern with anycast signaling, as DOTS signaling sessions are expected to be long-lived, and potentially operating under congested network conditions caused by a volumetric DDoS attack.
+Network instability is of particular concern with anycast signaling, as DOTS signal channels are expected to be long-lived, and potentially operating under congested network conditions caused by a volumetric DDoS attack.

 For example, a network configuration altering the route to the DOTS server during active anycast signaling may cause the DOTS client to send messages to a DOTS server other than the one with which it initially established a signaling session.
-That second DOTS server may not have the security state of the existing session, forcing the DOTS client to initialize a new signaling session.
+That second DOTS server may not have the security state of the existing session, forcing the DOTS client to initialize a new signal channels.
 This challenge may in part be mitigated by use of pre-shared keys, as described in [I-D.ietf-tls-tls13], but keying material must be available to all DOTS servers sharing the anycast Service Address in that case.

-While the DOTS client will try to establish a new signaling session with the DOTS server now acting as the anycast DOTS Service Address, the link between DOTS client and server may be congested with attack traffic, making signal session establishment difficult.
+While the DOTS client will try to establish a new signal channel with the DOTS server now acting as the anycast DOTS Service Address, the link between DOTS client and server may be congested with attack traffic, making signal session establishment difficult.
 In such a scenario, anycast Service Address